-The Committee believes the perquisites we offer are cost effective, in that they command a higher perceived value to the officer than our actual costs.
+We believe the perquisites and benefits we offer are cost effective, in that they command a higher perceived value to the named executive officer than our actual costs.
 We provide these benefits to attract and retain executives in a competitive marketplace, and believe these benefits are generally consistent with market practices of our peer group and other comparable public industrial manufacturing companies.